enthought/mayavi/docs/source/mayavi/application.rst

 Using the Mayavi application
 =============================

+.. topic:: Section summary

-This chapter primarily concerns using the ``mayavi2`` application.
+    This section primarily concerns using the ``mayavi2`` application.
     Some of the things mentioned here also apply when mayavi is scripted.
-We recommend that new users read this chapter before going to the more advanced ones.
+    We recommend that new users read this chapter to get a better knowledge of the interactive use of the library.

 .. _general-layout-of-ui: